To begin, let us start by defining physical silver for this post.

-Physical silver bullion is a potentially undervalued asset class (compared to many current stock, real estate properties, bonds, and currency values, etc.)
+Physical silver bullion is a potentially undervalued asset class (compared to most current financial assets classes like stocks, real estate properties, bonds, and fiat currency values, etc.)

-Physical silver bullion is a highly private asset investors can own in order to counter cashless and digitally trackable trends ongoing
+Physical silver bullion is a highly private asset an investor can own to counter cashless and digitally trackable trends ongoing

-Physical silver bullion can be easily passed on to heirs and loved ones
+Physical silver bullion can be quickly passed on to heirs and loved ones

-Physical silver bullion is a great defense from both slow and even overnight fiat currency devaluations ahead
+Physical silver bullion is an excellent defense from both slow and even overnight fiat currency devaluations ahead

 Physical silver bullion is truly a multi-millennial, inter-generational proven store of buying power with a proven track record as long as physical gold bullion.